tushar-sharma/tushar-sharma.github.io/_posts/2026-08-07-review-book-mastering-ethereum.md

 Gas fees are paid by the Sender.
 There are 3 types of transcations

-1. Ether transfer : It has `to' and 'from` field.
-Datafield is emtpy.
+1. Ether transfer : It has `to`, `value`, nonce, gas limit, gas fee fields and signature.
+Data field is empty. `from` is recovered from signature.
 Used for transfer ether

 2. Contract deployment: `To` is empty, & data load is contract bytecode

- > To is specail address like zero or not
+ > To is empty/null, not the zero address.
+Data contains init code and contract bytecode.

 3. Contract Interaction: Transcation has encoded function call in the data field.

-EVM is a global singleton; each node has the same state.
+EVM is the execution environment for Ethereum.
+Each full node runs the EVM and maintains the same world state after processing the same chain of blocks.
 There are two types of accounts in Ethereum

 1. Externaly owned account (EOA) : IT has a private key.
 Used for sending ether or accessing contract code

 2. Contract Account: It doens't have private key. canot initiate transcations.

+Contract account cannot initiate top-level transcations because it has no private key to sign a transcation.
+But contract code can call other contracts during execution when an EOA or another contract triggers it.

 What's a facuet?
-A code that gives out ether to any address and can be refilled.
+A service or smart contract in testnet that gives out test ether to any address and can be refilled.
+Faucets exist because developers need testnet ETH to deploy and test contracts without spending real ETH.